shin5ok/sample-grpc-app-with-spanner/README.md

 Maybe you need to wait for a few minutes at the first time until Log Sink started.

 ## **Appendix**: Attach Google Cloud Load Balancer with Google Managed SSL certificate
+### Note: requirement to pass the step.
+Need to prepare a domain zone that you have authorization of because it's going to use your custom domain.

 1. Reserve your external IP address.
 ```